arangodb/docs/3.7/graphs-satellite-graphs-details.md

 The Initial Collection
 --------------

-To create a SatelliteGraph manually managed we'll explain a little bit more about the technical insights.
+To create a SatelliteGraph manually we'll explain a little bit more about the technical insights.
 Very important is: A SatelliteGraph always needs a leading document collection.
 First, this collection needs to have the `replicationFactor` to be set to `satellite`.
 This automatically leads the collection having an exact amount of one shard per collection.
 This collection is selected as the `initial` one.
 Furthermore, all additional collections that are part of the SatelliteGraph need to inherit the